Have you ever stopped to think about how to clean your Peloton? Here’s a simple reason why you should learn: sweat damages exercise equipment.

 Use a towel to sop up moisture

 I keep a towel draped over my handlebars while I ride.
 I’ve got sweaty hand syndrome, if you will, so my hands sweat as much as the rest of my body.
-I need this towel to dry off my hands, especially if there is a weight section to my Peloton class.
+I need this towel to dry off my hands, especially if there is a weights section in my Peloton class.
+You know, like an interval and arms class.

 Additionally, I use this towel to mop my brow or wipe my face so sweat doesn’t get into my eyes.
 My Goody headbands do a good job of catching the sweat from my scalp, but sometimes in a HIIT, Tabata or Power Zone Max ride, the sweat is just overwhelming.